ZacharyDagnall/6144-frontend/README.md

 TO-DO list
-* what to do when game over, after alert is closed (doesn't quite work right now?)
-** take a look at logout button from connect 4
-** sleep gameover alert
-** Fix open game scores showing

 Doably Stretchy
   ** (can i find a way to have the user select an emoji to play with as their token?